godot-rust/book/src/intro/hello-world.md

 Let's break this down.

 1. The gdext prelude contains the most common symbols.
-Less frequent classes are located in the [`engine`][api-engine] module.
+Less frequent classes are located in the [`engine`][api-class-engine] module.

 2. The `#[derive]` attribute registers `Player` as a class in the Godot engine.
    See [API docs][api-derive-godotclass] for details about `#[derive(GodotClass)]`.